chris56974/ES6-JavaScript-Snippets/README.md

 - Vue (.vue) (Vetur extension required)

 ##### Hints
-1. `control/command + space` loads the snippet suggestions if they aren't shown right away
+1. `control/command + space` loads the snippet suggestions if they aren't shown right away.
 2. `${1}` is where the snippet starts. `$0` is where the snippet ends.
-3. Press `tab` to move onto the next part of a snippet
+3. Press `tab` to move onto the next part of a snippet.
 ___
 ## - Imports and Exports -
 #### [req] require (Common JS)